 |R-08||Improving AS Relationship Inference Using PoPs||2013||Traffic Monitoring and Analysis Workshop (TMA 2013)||Neudorfer, L. and Shavitt, Y. and Zilberman, N.||methodology||Method to use PoP level maps to find complex and anomalous AS relationships||29M DIMES traceroutes (May 2012); DIMES IP-to-PoP mapping (May 2012) with 5215 PoPs, 98650 IPs in 2636 AS; CAIDA AS rank data from August 2012 with 119,924 AS pairs.||Discusses several examples complex and/or anomalous AS relationships between AS (different at different ASes)||DIMES|

-The above IP geolocation bibliography references several active measurement infrastructures either because they are used directly in a geolocation experiment, or because datasets obtained with the infrastructure are analysed.
+The above bibliography references several datasets.
 These resources are listed here with references back to the papers.

 |D-01||PlanetLab||Princeton University||Global research network for the development of new network services.
 Currently over 1000 nodes worldwide||P-10, P-11, P-13, P-14, P-15, P-18, P-20, P-21, P-22, P-23, P-24, P-25, P-26, R-04, R-05, R-06|